TheThingsIndustries/lorawan-stack-docs/doc/content/devices/downlink-queue-ops/_index.md

   --f-port 42
 ```

-{{< note >}} {{% tts %}} limits the application downlink queue on 10k messages per end device.
+{{% tts %}} limits the application downlink queue on 10k messages per end device.
 When this limit is reached, no more scheduled downlinks can be placed in the queue and {{% tts %}} will drop them.
-In order to avoid hitting the application downlink queue limit and loosing downlinks, we advise scheduling downlink messages in batches. {{</ note >}}
+In order to avoid hitting the application downlink queue limit and loosing downlinks, we advise scheduling downlink messages in batches.

 ## List queue